- 1 1/4 cup filtered water, more as needed

 - Unsweetened coconut milk (homemade or from the can) for filtered water.

-- Ancient Nutrition's vanilla collagen or Be Well By Kelly's vanilla protein powder instead of Truvani.
+- Be Well By Kelly's collagen protein powder instead of Truvani.

 - 1 tablespoon Bulletproof Brain Octane, MCT oil, or 1/4 - 1/2 avocado for nut butter.